How to Grow your Customer Base and Retain Them Through a Transition

 These may be more on the “gimmicky” side of things, but there’s no question that loyalty programs work.
 In fact, one study shows that when choosing a brand, 69% of customers are influenced by whether they have a customer loyalty program.

-What that program looks like is up to you (free products, discounts, and special offers are all fair game), but if you want customers to keep coming back, a good way to do that is giving them a tangible reason to.
+What that program looks like is up to you (free products, discounts, and special offers are all fair game), but if you want customers to keep coming back, a good way to do that is by giving them a tangible reason to.

 Customer success programs are a bit different, but they can really go the extra distance in showing your customers you truly care about them.

 A customer success program is different from the usual customer service because it is a proactive approach to keeping in contact with your customers past the initial purchase.
-By keeping continuous contact and offering support and solutions to potential problems before they even occur, you create a strong relationship of trust with your customers, while also decreasing customer acquisition cost.
+By keeping continuous contact and offering support and solutions to potential problems before they even occur, you create a strong relationship of trust with your customers, while also decreasing customer acquisition costs.

 These also offer prime up-selling and cross-selling opportunities with people who have already purchased from you.